-Overall, I would say that Perisher is a good resort for beginner and intermediate skiers and riders who are travelling as a family or group of friends where everyone plans to be on the snow every day.
-If you want to spend quality time with the fam and an all-inclusive, worry-free experience it’s an excellent option.
-But, if you are looking for challenging terrain or plenty of off-mountain activities, this might not be the place for you.
+Perisher is in the Snowy Mountains in New South Wales, Australia and it is a good resort for beginner and intermediate skiers and riders who are travelling as a family or as a group of friends where everyone plans to be on the snow every day.
+If you want to spend quality time with the family and have an all-inclusive, worry-free experience than it’s an excellent option.
+But, if you are looking for challenging terrain or plenty of off-mountain activities, this is not be the place for you.

 For us, the biggest benefit of Perisher and the reason we chose it for our Australia trip this season was the Epic Australia Pass.

 This pass is insanely good value if you are planning an Australia ski trip and an overseas ski trip within 12 months.
 You get unlimited skiing at Perisher for the Australian season and access to some of the best resorts in North America and Japan for the following northern hemisphere season.
 These include Whistler Blackcomb, Vail, Breckenridge, Keystone, Arapahoe Basin, Park City, Heavenly, and Hakuba Valley.
 There’s access to 28 resorts in total for the 2019 pass.
 Plus, there’s buddy passes, food and beverage discounts, equipment hire discounts, lodging discounts and more.
 We got the 2018 pass for $779 AUD!
 (It’s gone up a bit for 2019, currently it’s available for $819, but it’s still good value.)

 We will be in Colorado for our wedding in March (Yay!
 So excited!), so we will be using our passes at Keystone, Breckenridge, A-Basin and Vail over two to three weeks, then Park City and Whistler for a week each for the honeymoon.
 All up, we’re getting at least four weeks of skiing on the passes, that makes the passes less than $28 per day!
 It was really a no-brainer.